 As a partner in RES’EAU’s Community Circles initiative, BI Pure Water has been helping build successful water treatment systems for small and First Nations communities.
 Community Circles has used its consensus-building approach for a water treatment system in Lytton, among many other communities.
 Community Circles was awarded the 2017 BCWWA Excellence & Innovation in the Water Industry Award.

-Community Circles is also a finalist in the soon-to-be-awarded Water Canada awards in the categories of Project/Technology and Early Adoption.
-Ted Molyneux of Indigenous and Northern Affairs Canada who is also involved in Community Circles was nominated in the category of Academia.
+Community Circles was also a finalist in the Water Canada awards in the categories of Project/Technology and Early Adoption.
+Ted Molyneux of Indigenous and Northern Affairs Canada who is also involved in Community Circles won in the category of Academia.

 Green water treatment plant wins

 Ymir, Kootenays, BC, 2008

 A “green”-built potable water package treatment plant met a small Kootenay, BC community’s holistic goals.
 Along the way it also picked up provincial and North American environmental awards.
 Don Nash, P.Eng. and a manager for the Regional District of Central Kootenay says, “By working closely with BI Pure Water, we have designed and commissioned a leading-edge water treatment plant that met our limited budget and Ymir’s goals.”